Wandalen/wTools/module/core/mem_tools/plan.md

 *   Lint cleanup for `unsafe_code` and commented-out denies is complete.
 *   `empty_line_after_doc_comments` lint has been fixed.
 *   Tests are now passing after correcting pointer comparison logic in `same_ptr` and `same_data`.
+*   Clippy reported additional warnings related to pointer casting, which can be auto-fixed.